Patsrnpt/YT-Simulation/README.md

 ### 1. JWST Filter Profiles
 This project requires a JWST filter file.
 * **Custom Filters:** Download official profiles from the [NIRCam Filters website](https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-filters).
-* **Included Example:** If you don't know what filter you want to try with this code, I have provided the [F200W filter text file](./F200W_filter.txt) in this repo as an example.
+* **Included Example:** If you don't know what filter you want to try with this code, I have provided the [F200W filter txt file](./F200W_filter.txt) in this repo as an example.

 ### 2. Research Dataset
 This code assumes you have an object dataset.